 When it comes to licensing Oracle applications, term licenses are no longer available at all.
 The only option is a perpetual license which, as above, is outright ownership meaning no renewal.

-At DSP, we have a dedicated team of Oracle licensing specialists.
-If you would like to speak to an expert about these changes to term licenses or have any other Oracle licensing questions, please contact us, or book a meeting.
+At DSP-Explorer, we have a dedicated team of Oracle licensing specialists.
+If you would like to speak to an expert about these changes to term licenses or have any other Oracle Licensing questions, please contact us, or book a meeting.